Daraan/LunaticAI-Driver-for-CARLA-Simulator/conf/agent_settings_full_example.md

   # Info:
   #     These pedestrians are stored in `walkers_nearby`.
   nearby_walkers_max_distance: 10.0

+  # When making lane changes determines the minimum distance to check for vehicles.
+  #
+  # max_distance_check = max(obstacles.min_proximity_threshold,
+  #                          live_info.current_speed_limit / speed_detection_downscale)
+  #
+  # Hint:
+  #     Lower values mean that further away vehicles are maybe not considered,
+  #     an agent might ignore fast vehicles coming from behind in the other lane,
+  #     or ignores slower vehicles in front of it in the other lane.
+  min_proximity_threshold: 10.0

+  # When making lane changes determines the maximum distance to check for vehicles.
+  #
+  # max_distance_check = max(obstacles.min_proximity_threshold,
+  #                          live_info.current_speed_limit / speed_detection_downscale.[same|other]_lane)
+  #
+  # Hint:
+  #     Higher values mean that further away vehicles are not considered,
+  #     an agent might ignore fast vehicles coming from behind in the other lane,
+  #     or ignores slower vehicles in front of it in the other lane.
+  speed_detection_downscale:
+    same_lane: 3.0
+    other_lane: 2.0
+    overtaking: 1.5
+    tailgating: 2.0
   # Percentage of time to ignore traffic lights
   ignore_lights_percentage: 0.0
   # Percentage of time to ignore stop signs